Apply for outbound exchange

 6. Upload documents – Upload all required documents:

-- Statement and Questionnaire Form
+- Questionnaire Form

 - SGS Graduate Approval Form (Graduate students only)